gjeschke/MMMx/docs/source/MMMx_atomic.rst

 --------------------------------

 In the ``MMMx|atomic`` representation, the same atom coordinate can apply in several conformers (*models* in the PDB representation).
-Upon conversion to PDB, the coordinate array expands.
-The PDB writer of MMMx expands per conformer during writing to reduce memory requirements.
+Upon conversion to PDB, the coordinate array then expands.
+The PDB writer of MMMx indexes rather than expands during writing to reduce memory requirements.

+Conformer populations are stored in the free-text section of a ``REMARK 400 COMPOUND`` record in the following format (example):

+``REMARK 400   MODEL         1 POPULATION   0.5000``

+where the conformer number is in columns 19-28 of the line and the population in columns 40-48.

 Rotameric states are expressed by alternate atom locations.
 Up to 26 (preferably) or 52 (with lower-case location identifiers) rotamers can be converted.
 Not all external programs may be able to process PDB files with more than 26 locations.
 By default, only the 26 rotamers with highest populations are converted.